grbinho/terraform-kafka/README.md

 To delete the environment run `terraform destroy`

 ### Notes
-Initialization scripts expect Ubuntu 16.04 as the immage.
+Initialization scripts expect Ubuntu 16.04 as the image.
 Ami provided in the example is available in the Ireland region.
 If you use another region, you will probably need to change ami.